 - You will get a test

-- on day 7 after your last contact with the person who has coronavirus.
+- A second test on the 7th day after your last contact with the person who tested positive for the coronavirus.

 - Always wear a face mask.